Bill Mazeroski's 1960 World Series home run: The play

 One of the greatest games in baseball history got wilder yet in the top of the ninth inning, when the Yankees plated two runs to forge a 9-9 deadlock.
 At that point, Mazeroski admittedly got caught up in the sudden turn of events.
 It seemed the second baseman had forgotten that he was to lead off the bottom half of the inning, and it wasn't until first base coach Lenny Levy reminded him that he hurriedly picked up a bat.

 Johnny Blanchard was the catcher who called the pitch.
 At precisely 3:36 p.m. local time, on a 1-0 count, Mazeroski slammed Terry's high fastball just to the left of the 406-foot marker in distant left-center field.
 Yogi Berra, who was playing left field, later said that the ball just grazed the top of the wall before it went over, and on films of the home run, Berra can be seen starting to back away from the wall just before the ball disappeared, in anticipation of the ball bouncing off the wall.
 Mazeroski excitedly finished his sprint around the bases before he was mobbed at home plate.
 "You know, all I could think about was, "We beat the Yankeesǃ We beat themǃ We beat the damn Yankeesǃ" he said.

 Fourteen-year-old schoolboy Andy Jerpe retrieved the ball amid the cherry trees in Schenley Park, which was adjacent to the ballpark.
 Jerpe just happened to be strolling by the ballpark when he retrieved the ball, and it wasn't until he showed it to a police officer patrolling the ballpark gates that both realized what Jerpe had.
-Jerpe offered the ball to Mazeroski in the clubhouse, but after taking some pictures with the ball for the press, Mazeroski let Jerpe keep it, saying, "The memory's good enough for me."
+Jerpe was then escorted to the Pirates clubhouse, and he offered the ball to Mazeroski, but after taking some pictures with the ball for the press, Mazeroski let Jerpe keep it, saying, "The memory's good enough for me."
 Mazeroski signed the ball for Jerpe, but the keepsake was lost during a neighborhood game a short time later.

-Even though Mazeroski hit .320 with team highs of five RBI, four runs scored and two home runs, Yankees counterpart Bobby Richardson was selected the Most Valuable Player of the series.
+Even though Mazeroski hit .320 with team highs of five RBI, four runs scored, and two home runs, Yankees counterpart Bobby Richardson was selected the Most Valuable Player of the series.
 Coincidentally, Mazeroski, who wore #9 for the Pirates, came to bat in the bottom of the 9th inning with the score tied 9-9.